“The key to a wonderful life is to never stop wandering into wonder.”

 If you visit the viewpoint, you will see three bridges.
 The Crooked River Railroad Bridge is located farthest west.
 The Crooked River High Bridge was completed in 1926 and it served as the main north-south highway until 2000.
 In 2000, the higher-capacity Rex T. Barber Veterans Memorial Bridge replaced that bridge.
 Formerly known as the Crooked River Bridge, its name was changed in 2003 to honor local World War II fighter pilot, Rex T. Barber.
 On one of his missions Lt.
 Barber, in his Lockheed P-38 Lightning, shot down a plane carrying Admiral Isoroku Yamamoto over Bougainville Island, northeast of Australia.
 Admiral Yamamoto planned and led the attack on Pearl Harbor.
 There is a lot of history, and beauty, associated with the Crooked River bridges.

-Safe and secure in its nest, this great horned owlet looks content as an adult keeps watch nearby.
+Hiding in plain sight, safe and secure in its nest, this great horned owlet looks content while an adult keeps watch nearby.

 Weekly Photo Challenge – Security